The Only Way I Was Able to Clean My Greasy Oven Door

-You may remember last fall when I cleaned my oven that everything came out looking pretty good except my oven door.
-Despite vigorous scrubbing with baking soda and Bon Ami, the spatters wouldn’t budge (this is a rental oven, and likely had never been cleaned prior to this).
+You may remember that time when I wrote about cleaning my (very dirty) oven.
+(If not, you should go back and read it.
+I’ll wait!)
+Everything came out looking pretty good — except my oven door.
+Despite vigorous scrubbing with baking soda and Bon Ami, the spatters wouldn’t budge (it was a rental oven, and it likely had never been cleaned before).
 It was frustrating and a pain that we couldn’t see through the glass into the oven.

-Fast forward six months (yes, it took me six months to revisit this problem), and the glass on my oven door is now perfectly clear, and looks nothing like the photo above.
+It took me six months to revisit the problem (I know!), but I finally got the glass on my oven door looking clean and clear.
 So how did I do it?

-Last fall when I asked for advice on how to deal with the embedded grease on my oven door, one Kitchn reader, Janine, suggested I try out the oven and grill cleaner from Norwex, a cleaning company that sells its products through a network of consultants.
+When I originally asked for advice on how to deal with the embedded grease on my oven door, one Kitchn reader suggested I try out the oven and grill cleaner from Norwex, a cleaning company that sells its products through a network of consultants.
 She was so convinced it would work on my oven door when nothing else would that she even sent me a sample, along with a mesh pot scrubber.
-(Thanks, Janine!)
+(Thanks, reader!)

 Norwex’s oven cleaner is advertised as an all-natural, non-toxic cleaner that cleans without the caustic fumes and chemicals present in most commercial oven cleaners.
 (See here for the ingredients list.)
-The “enzymes” present in the formulation apparently go to work in the presence of heat; the directions specify to first heat your oven to 100-125 degrees Fahrenheit, then turn off the oven, spray the cleaner, and let it sit for 5-10 minutes.
+The “enzymes” present in the formulation apparently go to work in the presence of heat; the directions specify to first heat your oven to 100 to 125 degrees Fahrenheit, then turn off the oven, spray the cleaner, and let it sit for 5 to 10 minutes.
 After that you might need a little scrubbing, but you should be able to just wipe and — voila! — all done!

 How I Cleaned the Oven with the Norwex Oven & Grill Cleaner

-When I opened the door again, most of the cleaner had dripped off or dried, and when my husband started scrubbing (I'm 6 months pregnant, so he did the manual labor part), nothing happened.
+When I opened the door again, most of the cleaner had dripped off or dried, and when my husband started scrubbing (I was six months pregnant, so he did the manual labor part), nothing happened.
 So, failure, right?

 Not so.
 While you want the oven to be warm, I think it was too warm in this case, and dried all the solution.
-(Advice: stick to the 100 or 125 degrees Fahrenheit!)
+(Advice: Stick to the recommend temps!)
 So, we sprayed down the door again and started scrubbing with a fresh coating of the cleaner and the mesh pot scrubber, and then the grease started coming off.

 And scrub we did.
 This was no wipe-down-and-all-clean project, as Norwex advertises.
 My husband had to scrub the door vigorously for at least 15 minutes.
-Is this due more to the particular caked-on nastiness of our rental oven door, and not necessarily false advertising?
+Was this due more to the particular caked-on nastiness of our rental oven door, and not necessarily false advertising?
 Quite possibly.
-But it was working, something that cannot be said for the vigorous scrubbing with baking soda and Bon Ami that I did last fall.
+But it worked eventually, something that cannot be said for the vigorous scrubbing with baking soda and Bon Ami that I tried earlier.

 A totally clear and clean window!
-(Take a look at the top photo of this post again to remind yourself of the 'before' state — quite an improvement!)
+(Take a look at the before photo again — quite an improvement!)

 So, I have to say that I’m a believer in this product.
 For a non-toxic cleaner, I was really impressed that it worked as well as it did.
 (My husband’s sore muscles may say otherwise, but even he admits it was worth all the scrubbing.)